Andrade El Idolo: Return to WWE (2024–2025)

+Return to AEW (2025–present)

+Andrade El Idolo made his surprise return to AEW at the sixth anniversary episode of Dynamite on October 1, 2025, where he attacked Kenny Omega and joined the Don Callis Family, establishing himself as a heel.
+On October 16, it was reported by Wrestling Observer Newsletter that Andrade was taken off television and removed from creative plans after WWE sent a cease-and-desist letter to AEW that claimed that his appearance violated a non-compete clause that took effect upon his termination and may be kept out of the ring for up to a year for violating said clause.

+Return to independent circuit (2025–present)

+On October 3, 2025, Andrade made an appearance for The Crash Lucha Libre, where he defeated DMT Azul for the The Crash Heavyweight Championship.

 Professional wrestling persona

 Throughout his career, Andrade has portrayed two main characters, La Sombra and Andrade "Cien" Almas, with both of those characters having phases of being heroic and villainous.

 From 2007 through 2014, Andrade portrayed the masked character "La Sombra" as a heroic, young, high-flying wrestler who used a lot of lucha libre moves, especially dives off the top rope and occasionally out of the ring to the floor.
 At the time, he often used a split-legged corkscrew senton dive off the top rope to finish his matches.

 When he transitioned from a face to a heel character in 2014, he developed a more individual personality, acting cockier and more laid back in the ring, acting unimpressed with his opponents by adopting a more arrogant tranquilo attitude that became synonymous with all the Los Ingobernables members.
 As a heel, he began using the Sombra Driver (sometimes referred to as the Shadow Driver), a Schoolboy suplex, that illustrated his transition from high-flyer to a more power-based wrestler.

 Initially, the Andrade "Cien" Almas character was portrayed as a face, although without much depth to the character.
 His heel turn in 2016 saw a return of the arrogant tranquilo character he had used with success while working as "La Sombra", now bolstered by the presence of manager Zelina Vega, who helped him win matches by unfair means.
 After his heel turn, Andrade often used a running double knee smash against an opponent sitting in the corner of the ring, or sometimes on an opponent leaning against the ring post on the outside of the ring.
 After his heel turn, he began using a hammerlock DDT (which he named La Sombra) as a finisher.
 As of his debut at AEW Road Rager, Andrade would enter the ring wearing a white suit with black stripes and a black skeleton mask, resembling DC Comics supervillain Black Mask.